×

 Now’s a Good Time to Click Away

-It’s not always the jumpscares that get you—sometimes it’s a creepy click-and-point game or hundreds of seemingly random words.
-With spooky season right around the corner, it’s time to peruse some of the internet’s freakiest sites.
+We don't have to tell you that the internet is a massive space.
+Sure, you have kittens and hilarious dog videos clogging your feeds, but you also have access to some of the creepiest sites imaginable.
+It’s not always the jumpscares that get you either; sometimes it’s a click-and-point game or hundreds of seemingly random words.
+With spooky season right around the corner, it’s time to peruse some of the internet’s freakiest sites—don't worry, we're (hiding) right behind you.

 1. 99 Rooms